Church of Scientology: Scientology Missions International

-Publishing and production
+Publishing and media organizations

 Golden Era Productions

 Golden Era Productions is a 500+ acre property in California also known as Gold Base, occupied by the Church of Scientology since 1979.
-It is where they make Scientology films, reproduce audio recordings of Hubbard's lectures, and assemble E-Meters.
+It is where they make Scientology films, reproduce audio recordings of Hubbard's lectures, and assemble E-meters.

 Scientology Media Productions and Scientology Network

 In 2011, the Church of Scientology purchased KCET-TV's studio facilities.
 After five years of renovations and upgrades, the 4.5-acre property was reopened in 2016 as "Scientology Media Productions".
 The facilities included "three soundstages, postproduction tools, control rooms, music studios, mixing rooms, art departments, scene shops, radio booths, screening rooms, a magazine production space, a live-events hub" and 136,000 square feet of space.
 In 2018, they launched the Scientology Network.

 Bridge Publications and New Era Publications

-Bridge Publications, Inc., incorporated 1981 in California, is the USA publisher for Scientology books and magazines.
-New Era Publications International, Aps is the publisher in Europe.
-Other publications organizations include Distribution Center Inc. (Maryland 1955), Publications Organization US (California 1971), and Scientology Publications Limited (UK 1991).
+Bridge Publications, Inc. (incorporated 1981 in California) is the publisher for Scientology books and magazines in the United States, and New Era Publications International, Aps is the publisher in Europe.

+Former publishing organizations include Distribution Center Inc. (Maryland 1955), Publications Organization United States (California 1971), and Scientology Publications Limited (UK 1991).

-The Bridge Publications print and distribution center, located at 5600 E Olympic Blvd, Commerce, California, occupies 185,000 square feet and prints the organization's magazines and other Scientology materials.
+As of 2023, the print and distribution center for Bridge Publications is located at 5600 E Olympic Blvd, Commerce, California, occupies 185,000 square feet, and prints the organization's magazines and other Scientology materials.
 The center's press has the capacity to print 55,000 pages per hour.
 The warehousing and shipping department is fully automated, with the capability of handling half a million items per week.

+There are several imprints across the entire Scientology network which are printed at the main print center, including Effective Education Publishing, Freedom Publishing, and Galaxy Press.